Mimer SoftRadio - Industry Systems

 Many dispatchers sharing advanced radios and one talk group radios

 Operator at a chemical plant

 The shunting of trains have always required radio communication.
 The work is a cooperation between the train driver, the guys on the rail yard and the guys in the tower.
 As the years have passed more and more special functions have been built into the old analogue systems to make the work easier.

 The large rail transport company Green Cargo had come to end of life of their custom built dispatch consoles and needed something new.

 Their plan is also to upgrade to DMR in the near future.
 Therefor a new dispatch system was needed.
 One that could handle the old analogue with its special functions and also the new digital.

 Since Mimer SoftRadios GUI is so flexible, many of the special requests from the old system could be done with standard equipment.
-To this we added some extra keys and scripts to get all functions to work and feel very similar to the old console.
+To this we also added some extra keys and scripts to get all functions to work and feel very similar to the old console.

-The learning curve for the dispatchers is a matter of minutes, since they emediatly recognise the functionality.
+The learning curve for the dispatchers is a matter of minutes, since they immediately recognise the functionality.